 - Type about:support inside the address bar.
 This will open a page which is related to Firefox troubleshooting information.

-- Click on Refresh Firefox under the heading Give Firefox a tune up.
-Once the option is clicked, it will automatically close Firefox browser, remove extensions, change the settings to default.
+- Click on Refresh Firefox under the heading Give Firefox a tune-up.
+Once the option is clicked, it will automatically close the Firefox browser, remove extensions, change the settings to default.
 It also removes history and favorites, but retain it once the reset is complete.

 Try Safe Mode

 - Once you are in the location about:support, you may also Try Safe Mode if you suspect a problem with Add-on.

 - Under Try Safe Mode, click on Restart with Add-ons Disabled.
 If the browser works fine in Safe Mode with Add-on disabled, there is a problem with Add-on.
 Uninstall recently installed Add-on or recently updated Add-on which is most likely the source of the problem.